 Domestic Transient Study

-Domestic Transient Study is designed for students who are completing their first year at Emory College of Arts and Sciences.
+Domestic Transient Study is designed for students with less than 64 credit hours at Emory College of Arts and Sciences.
 The program allows students to enroll at accredited institutions within the United States (including Puerto Rico and the U.S. Virgin Islands) during the summer to earn credits towards their Emory College of Arts and Sciences degree.
 Students must be in good standing at Emory with a GPA of 2.0 or higher to be eligible for Domestic Transient Study.

 Students seeking approval for international transient study should visit the International Transient Study page.